jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

     <Human as Wizard>::fly(&person);
 ```

+These are actually all different examples of the same thing.
 The general syntax is `<Type as Trait>::function(receiver_if_method, next_arg, ...)`, but you can omit any part of this that Rust can work out on it's own.

-## Using Supertraits to Require One Trait’s Functionality Within Another Trait
+## Using Supertraits to Require One Trait's Functionality Within Another Trait

 Let's say we want to define a trait called `OutlinePrint`.
 Any type that implements `OutlinePrint` will have a method called `outline_print` that will print the value with a box made of `*`s around it: